 - Saying Too Much: Accidentally gives away that Hessonite took the Light Prism to the Strawberry Battlefield.
 When she realizes her mistake, she tries to attack, and gets poofed for her effort.

-- Sealed Evil in a Can: Garnet poofs her, so she's presumably bubbled in the temple just like Peridot was.
+- Sealed Evil in a Can: Garnet poofs her, and presumably put her bubbled gem in the temple just like Peridot was.
+The Stinger of Unleash the Light shows her laughing while piloting her damaged pod, hinting she was freed with the corrupted gems.

 "Ah, the Earth.
 Did you miss me?"